Reducing emissions from waste

 Current measures will not be enough to meet the ambitious target recommended by the Climate Change Commission of a 40 per cent reduction in waste biogenic methane emissions by 2035.
 However, the New Zealand waste management sector is well placed to transition to a low emissions economy over the next decades.

-Significant reductions in biogenic methane emissions generated from organic waste are entirely feasible with solutions that are well proven.
-Many other countries have established or are in the process of adopting for example processing technologies for food waste.
+Significant reductions in biogenic methane emissions generated from organic waste are possible with solutions that are well proven.
+For example, New Zealand is one of many countries that have established, or are in the process of adopting, processing technologies for food waste.

-The following graph shows that the cumulative impact of the waste policies in the emissions reduction plan comes close to achieving the pathway necessary to meet the first waste sector sub-target (2022–2025).
+The following graph shows that the cumulative impact of waste policies from the emissions reduction plan come close to meeting the first waste sector sub-target (2022–2025).
 This scenario also indicates that greater emissions reductions will be required from 2026–2035 to meet subsequent emissions budgets.

 Total projected methane emissions from waste — showing the impact of combined waste policies and measures